trc492/TrcAttendance/README.md

 info in an Excel spreadsheet which can sum up the total hours of each student if needed.

-To minimize the amount of typing required when starting a meeting session with the program, it is recommended to compile this program to a jar file and put in into the same folder where the log data files are stored.
+To minimize the amount of typing required when starting a meeting session with the program, it is recommended to compile this program to a jar file and put it into the same folder where the log data files are stored.
 On the Windows desktop, it is recommended to create a shortcut that contains the following line in the `Target:` field:
 ```